deslay1/DB-tuning/README.md

 Deviation from baseline: **-14.15%**

 ## Using 50M records and operations
 This is not a good test.
 For my setup, testing a single configuration would take multiple hours, perhaps half a day.
-For many configurations and multiple returns to calculate average, we are talking about weeks of testing.
-It also uses 50 GB.
+For many configurations and multiple results each time for an average, we are talking about weeks of testing.
+Loading data also uses 50 GB.

-## OLD YCSB pure testing, not changing any knobs
+## OLD YCSB pure testing: not changing any knobs
 A:
 Throughput (ops/sec): 3891.0505836575876
 Throughput (ops/sec): 3521.1267605633802